-In the years since, nearly six decades of silence from the men led many to conclude that the escape had met a watery end.
-The FBI closed its case in 1979, concluding that the escapees were unlikely to have survived a treacherous swim of more than a mile of frigid waters to the mainland.
-But in January of 2018, CBS San Francisco published an extract of a letter addressed to the FBI that told an altogether different story—and claimed that the criminals had been at large since the 1960s.
+In January of 2018, CBS San Francisco published an extract of a letter addressed to the FBI that told an altogether different story—and claimed that the criminals had been at large since the 1960s.
 “My name is John Anglin,” it read.
 “I escape[d] from Alcatraz in June 1962 with my brother Clarence and Frank Morris.
 I’m 83 years old and in bad shape.
 I have cancer.
-Yes we all made it that night but barely!”
+Yes, we all made it that night but barely!”

 Widner expressed dismay that authorities had not contacted the family about his relative’s alleged illness.
-“For him to say he had cancer and was dying, I feel like they should have at least reached out to the family and let them know it existed,” he said.
+“For him to say he had cancer and was dying, I feel like they should have at least reached out to the family and let them know [the letter] existed,” he said.

-But federal authorities have been quick to quash any rumors of their successful great escape.
-In an interview with CBS San Francisco, the Marshals told the broadcaster they considered the lead closed with no merit, and a simple hoax from someone hoping to scam and embarrass federal and local authorities.
+Federal authorities have been quick to quash any rumors of a successful great escape.
+In an interview with CBS San Francisco, the U.S. Marshals investigating the case told the broadcaster they considered the lead closed with no merit and a simple hoax from someone hoping to scam and embarrass federal and local authorities.
 “The Federal Bureau of Prisons say that they drowned once they got off of Alcatraz and their bodies were swept out to the Pacific Ocean—end of story,” National Park Service Ranger John Cantwell said.